Stenger caught off guard, faces student outcry at racism forum

 Miriam Geiger/Editorial Artist

-The conversation, which had previously been restricted to student testimonials about their experiences with racism, became heated when a moderator of the discussion, student Toivo Asheeke, directed some comments and criticisms directly at Stenger.
+The discussion, previously centered on personal run-ins with racism by students and administrators, became heated when an event moderator, student Toivo Asheeke, directed several comments and criticisms directly at Stenger.

-Stenger, who witnesses say was visibly caught off guard, defended SUNY 2020 against an audience onslaught of the program’s proposed tuition hikes, saying they will negatively affect lower-income students.
+Stenger, who witnesses say was visibly caught off guard, then had to defend SUNY 2020 against an audience onslaught of the initiative’s proposed tuition hikes.

-As the questions became more pointed, the discussion strayed from a question format to direct accusations.
-One student even shouted out “he’s not my leader” in response to a comment endorsing Stenger made by Affirmative Action Officer Valerie Hampton.
+As the questions became more pointed, the discussion strayed from its question-and-answer format to more unstructured accusations.
+One student even shouted “he’s not my leader” in response to a defense of Stenger by Affirmative Action Officer Valerie Hampton.

-Though there was an attempt by Asheeke to bring the discussion back to personal accounts of racism, it continually returned to questions and comments for President Stenger.
+Though there was an attempt by Asheeke to reel in the discussion, it routinely strayed back to questions for President Stenger.

-Shehryar Qazi, a second-year graduate student studying sociology who was among the most outspoken during the discussion, continues to condemn SUNY 2020 and many other University policies.
+Shehryar Qazi, a second-year graduate student studying sociology who was among the most outspoken during the discussion, condemned SUNY 2020 and other University policies during a subsequent interview with Pipe Dream.

 “It (SUNY 2020) will increase tuition and disproportionally affect blacks, Hispanics and other minorities,” Qazi said.
 “Our institutional racism is day by day hurting us because we have to wonder now if we can afford college and the tools to lift ourselves up.”

-Stenger also had to answer criticism that the University is cutting back the Clifford D. Clark Fellowship for Diversity.
+Stenger was also charged with cutting back the Clifford D. Clark Fellowship for Diversity.

-In an email to Pipe Dream, Toivo said not only tuition hikes, but also the University’s increased investment in departments where black and Latinos are historically underrepresented will further hurt those groups.
+In an email to Pipe Dream, Toivo said the University’s increased focus on departments in which blacks and Latinos are underrepresented and tuition hikes are hurting the school’s minority and low-income students.

 “The school is investing more in departments like Mechanical Engineering … [that] have the lowest Black/Latino populations (2%) and women populations,” he wrote.
 “If you extrapolate those numbers into the future it means the number of Black/Latino students will continue to shrink because the [high schools] many are coming out of won’t prepare them for the focus of this transformed campus.”

-Pipe Dream did not receive Toivo’s response in time to ask Stenger for a response.
+Pipe Dream did not receive Toivo’s email in time to ask Stenger to respond.

-The rational tuition plan, which is responsible for SUNY 2020’s tuition increases, was passed by the state legislature in March 2011, nine months before Stenger took office.
+The rational tuition plan, the official title for a series of planned tuition increases included in SUNY 2020, was passed by the state legislature in March 2011, nine months before Stenger took office.

 Milton Chester, director of student conduct, stood up for Stenger at the discussion, saying, “In fairness to President Stenger, in one year he’s done more than in the 11 years of his predecessor.”

-The discussion, called Rally Against Racism, was sponsored by the Haitian Student Union, Latin Student Union, Men of Color Scholastic Society, Black Student Union, MALIK Fraternity Incorporated, African Student Organization, Thurgood Marshall Pre-Law Society, Caribbean Student Organization, BLACK Unity and Sociology Graduate Student Union as a forum for students and administrators to speak about their experiences dealing with racism.
+The discussion, called Rally Against Racism, was intended to be a forum for students and administrators to share their personal experiences dealing with racism.
+It was sponsored by the Haitian Student Union, Latin Student Union, Men of Color Scholastic Society, Black Student Union, MALIK Fraternity Incorporated, African Student Organization, Thurgood Marshall Pre-Law Society, Caribbean Student Organization, BLACK Unity and Sociology Graduate Student Union.